 Step 3: Assign Unique Product Numbers

-Once you have your GS1 company prefix, you can assign a unique product number to each of your items.
-The amount of digits you can assign to your product number is based off of your company prefix.
-Companies that sell many different items will receive a shorter prefix, allowing them to assign a larger range of digits for their products, while companies that plan on selling a smaller amount of unique product will receive a larger number, limiting the amount of unique product numbers.
+Once you have licensed your GS1 company prefix, you can assign unique product numbers to each of your items.
+The amount of digits you can assign to your product number is based on your company prefix.
+Companies that sell many different items will receive a shorter prefix, allowing them to assign a larger range of digits for their products, while companies that plan on selling a smaller amount of unique products will receive a larger number, limiting the amount of unique product numbers.